AMMA-Family/android-navigation-deeplinks/README.md

-# android-navigation-deeplinks
-## Concept
+# Android navigation deep links
-This library goes through your navigation files, pulls out information about deep links, generates code and puts it in a separate module `navigation_deep_links`.
+This library goes through your navigation files, it pulls out information about deep links, generates code and puts it in a separate module `navigation_deep_links`.

 ## Introduction
 #### Add the library to your `build.gradle.kts` file.